micahwierenga/css-box-model-and-positioning/readme.md

 #### Padding and Content

 The padding is our packing peanuts - the spacing between the content and the border of the box.
-Unlike in real life, adding more padding to your box will increase it's size to accomdate - unless you've set an explicit heigh and width.
+Unlike in real life, adding more padding to your box will increase it's size to accomdate - unless you've set an explicit height and width.
 Then it will smush the content inside.

 Padding accepts the same value types as margin: